swiftype/swiftype-rb/README.md

 ### Where else can I go to get help?

-You can checkout the [Elastic App Search community discuss forums](https://discuss.elastic.co/c/app-search).
+You can checkout the [Elastic Site Search community discuss forums](https://discuss.elastic.co/c/site-search).

 ## Contribute 🚀